-Miso is a research assistant whose work is driven by a passion for social justice.
-She is particularly interested in improving the supports and services for people with disabilities.
+Miso is a policy analyst whose work is driven by a passion for social justice.
+She is particularly interested in improving supports and services for people with disabilities.
 Miso currently serves as a project coordinator for the National Center on Advancing Person-Centered Practices and Systems (NCAPPS), an initiative from the Administration for Community Living and the Centers for Medicare & Medicaid Services.
 She oversees the day-to-day activities of NCAPPS and contributes to all aspects of the work.

 Miso comes to HSRI with a variety of experiences, including teaching music, blogging, and facilitating intergroup dialogues.
 She played an instrumental role in starting Disability Disclosed, an inaugural student publication on disability at Harvard University.